Music in Mouth

 Music in Mouth is the second studio album from Irish band Bell X1, released on 18 July 2003 in Ireland and on 21 July in the UK.
-It was produced by Jamie Cullum (the producer, not the popular jazz singer).
+It was produced by Jamie Cullum.

 The album contains the song, "Eve, the Apple of My Eye".

 The title of the album is taken from the poem "The Planters Daughter" by Irish poet Austin Clarke.